The New Art of the Deal:

 Sean perked up slightly.
 “Wait, so someone’s actually taking the bait?
 This is really happening?”

-Sean didn’t look entirely convinced, but he nodded and turned back to his screens, muttering something about “best seat” being code for “the boring seat.”
+Sean didn’t look entirely convinced, but he nodded and turned to head back downstairs, muttering something about “best seat” being code for “the boring seat.”

 Dar woke at 5:00 AM, though “woke” wasn’t quite accurate.
 She’d been lying in the darkness for the past hour, watching the ceiling fan rotate slowly, replaying the operation in her mind.
 Every position.
 Every contingency.
 Each instant culminating in Kozlov’s demise.